 Indra and Indrani:

-In the Vedic period, on a ‘Shravan Poornima’ day (Full Moon Day of the Hindu month of Shravan), the deities and the demons were fighting a battle against each other.
-Unfortunately, the demons were in a stronger position then the deities.
-The king of the deities, Lord Indra, was very much worried about the result of the battle.
+In the Vedic period, on a 'Shravan Poornima' day (Full Moon Day of the Hindu month of Shravan), the deities and the demons were fighting a battle against each other.
+Unfortunately, the demons were in a stronger position than the deities.
+The king of the deities, Lord Indra, was very worried about the result of the battle.
 His wife Indrani (also known as Shashikala) could not see him worried and prayed to the almighty.
-She prepared a talisman with her religious power and tied it around Indra’s right wrist, to safeguard Indra from the attack made by the demons.
+She prepared a talisman with her religious power and tied it around Indra's right wrist, to safeguard Indra from the attack made by the demons.
 The talisman kept her belief and on that particular day, deities won the battle and Lord Indra escaped unhurt.

 Yama and Yamuna:

 Yamuna was the sister of Lord Yama, the God of Death.
 On every "Shravan Purnima", Yamuna used to tie a sacred thread (Rakhi) to Lord Yama.
 Since then, it has become a tradition for sisters to tie Rakhi to their brothers on this day.
 In return, the brothers bestow blessings on their sisters and promise to protect them from their problems and difficulties that they might ever face.

 According to the mythology, Raja Bali was such a great devotee of Lord Vishnu that Lord Indra felt insecure.
 Indra worshipped Vishnu and asked the Lord to help him save his throne.
 Vishnu accepted Indra's prayer and overthrew Bali.
 Later, Vishnu gave Bali the boon of immortality and also promised to take care of his kingdom.
 To keep his promise, Vishnu left his residence, 'Vaikunthdham', and went to safeguard Bali's kingdom.